Personalize Your Social Security Payout Strategy

 Longer life spans apply here, too.
 Women, on average, outlive men.
 Take gender into account in your claiming strategy.
 Look at your gene pool, retirement expectations, and whether or not you’ll receive dependent Social Security benefits should you lose your spouse.

-Give yourself the gift of planning ahead, especially as you approach Social Security eligibility.
-You’ll thank yourself over and over again as you live out an enhanced retirement.
+Give yourself the gift of planning ahead, especially as you approach Social Security eligibility, to help you get more from this valuable retirement income source.

 - Decide on a Social Security claiming strategy that works for you.